ivonunes/plumekit/docs/portability.md

 supplies its own adapters:

-- **Native**: SQLite or Postgres, filesystem object storage, an in-memory cache, an in-process queue, environment secrets, and a long-lived actor for channels.
+- **Native**: SQLite or Postgres, filesystem object storage, an in-memory cache, an in-process queue, environment secrets and a long-lived actor for channels.
-- **Cloudflare**: D1, R2, Workers KV (durable, and again as a cache), Queues, `env` secrets, and a Durable Object per channel.
+- **Cloudflare**: D1, R2, Workers KV (durable, and again as a cache), Queues, `env` secrets and a Durable Object per channel.
-- **AWS**: RDS Postgres, S3, DynamoDB (durable KV, and again as a TTL cache), SQS, SSM Parameter Store secrets, SES mail, and API Gateway WebSockets per channel.
+- **AWS**: RDS Postgres, S3, DynamoDB (durable KV, and again as a TTL cache), SQS, SSM Parameter Store secrets, SES mail and API Gateway WebSockets per channel.
 Wired from the `[targets.aws]` profile as `Composition.awsContext()`, exactly like the native composition.
 See [Deploying to AWS Lambda](aws.md).